th2-net/th2-mstore/README.md

 ## 5.2.2

-+ Fixed the lost messages problem when mstore is restarted under a load
+* Fixed the lost messages problem when mstore is restarted under a load
+* Updated common: `5.4.1-dev`
+* Updated cradle: `5.1.3-dev`

 ## 5.2.1

-+ Fixed the problem: batches for the same session group and different books are separate storing
+* Fixed the problem: batches for the same session group and different books are separate storing

 ## 5.2.0
 * Updated bom: `4.5.0-dev`